 Of the Wall Street movies made in the wake of the financial crisis, Martin Scorsese’s The Wolf of Wall Street, drew the most attention, awards, and audience receipts.
-But I think The Magnificent Martin was outshone by lower budget film made by a first-time writer/director: Margin Call.
+But I think The Magnificent Martin was outshone by a lower budget film of a first-time writer/director: Margin Call.

 Made by J.C.
 Chandor in 2011, the film documents 24 insane hours at an unnamed Wall Street firm.
 The story opens with casual brutality: traders and managers being professionally and publicly fired and marched out of the building while their colleagues continue working around them.
 Revealingly, the only people who are perturbed by the inhumanity are the newer employees; everyone else learned the hard truth a long time ago.
 But it is a moment of humanity on which the story turns.
 As long-serving risk management expert Eric Dale (Stanley Tucci) is cruelly cut loose, a whiz kid analyst named Peter Sullivan (Zachary Quinto) thanks him warmly for his mentorship.
 Eric is touched, his armor drops for a moment, and he hands Peter a thumb drive and says: “Be careful”.
 The thumb drive contains a partially completed statistical model which Peter quickly perfects, revealing that the firm has enormous risk exposure that could bankrupt it at any moment.
 As panic sets in, higher and higher levels of management are brought in to save the firm by any means necessary.
 High-powered acting and drama ensue.